lasyakonduru/Predicting-Student-Enrollment-Risk-A-Data-Driven-Dashboard-for-Higher-Education/README.md

 Data Analyst | Data Science | Analytics & Visualization

 This project demonstrates my ability to design end-to-end analytical systems — from data modeling and risk scoring to interactive dashboard development and decision-support tools.

-If you'd like, I can also help you create a **short LinkedIn post for this project**.
-That will get much more attention from recruiters.